-The school's e-safety policy, available on our school website and from school on request explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's online-safety policy, available on the school website and staff shared drive explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.